Most people grossly overestimate the cash flow they are actually getting on their rental property.

 Click here to get my tips on finding the best property managers.

-Even though this house was bought move-in ready (I didn’t even have to vacuum!), there are expenses that go into the acquisition cost.
+Even though this house was bought near move-in ready (I didn’t even have to vacuum!), there were some expenses that went into the acquisition cost.

 Note that capital improvements matter for cash flow, but are not factored in for cap rate.
 You will not see capital improvements as an expense for cap rates below, but it still costs you money.